quintel/documentation/docs/contrib/gql.md

 #### COALESCE_CURVE(curve, default = 0.0, length = 8760)

 If the given `curve` is an array of non-zero length, it is returned.
-If the curve is nil or empty, a new curve with the lentgh of the value that is given to `length` is created, each value in the curve is set to the value that is given to `default`.
+If the curve is nil or empty, a new curve with the length of the value that is given to `length` is created, each value in the curve is set to the value that is given to `default`.

 ```ruby
 COALESCE_CURVE(nil,3,5)